-Will LuLaRoe's 'Noir' capsule black out recent bad press?
+Consultants: LuLaRoe's 'Noir' capsule collection is an epic failure

 AlltheMoms was the first media outlet to report back in September that the company abruptly ended its popular 100 percent buyback program, and disgruntled consultants were quick to blast the organization’s “Noir” announcement as a desperate attempt to stem the bad publicity.

-Others questioned how some consultants already appeared to have pieces from the “Noir” collection in their inventory, given that it’s not supposed to be released for a week.
+There were hints that something was awry last week when the company first announced the collection.
+Many on social media questioned how some consultants already appeared to have pieces from the “Noir” collection in their inventory, given that it hadn’t yet been released.

 Love LuLaRoe?
 Hate LuLaRoe?
-Either way, it’s a pretty good bet that this capsule collection of all-black pieces will sell like crazy.
+Stay tuned.
+We’ll update this story as we get more information.

 Like All the Moms?

-Note: Editor’s note: This story was originally published on Nov.
-8. It was updated at 4 p.m. on Nov.
-15.